 Not sensing any heat and receiving error code 228 from your Lennox® furnace?

-This indicates your heating system couldn’t adjust its pressure switch before turning on.
-As a result, your system will not run for your protection.
+This means your heating system couldn’t adjust its pressure switch before starting.
+As a consequence, your system will not run for your protection.

-Repairing or replacing this part is better left to the Experts at Bob Brown Service Experts in Tempe.
-Our NATE-certified technicians are among the elite in the industry.
-They’re well-qualified to work on all of your heating needs, including fixing a furnace error.
+Repairing or replacing this part is best left to the Experts at Bob Brown Service Experts in Tempe.
+Our ACE-certified technicians are among the elite in the industry.
+They’re well-qualified to handle all of your heating needs, including repairing a furnace error.

 How a Pressure Switch Works

-This part plays a prominent part as your furnace prepares to warm your space.
+This part plays an important role as your furnace prepares to warm your space.

 Here’s what goes on after your thermostat’s call for heat: